pd90506/AMCF/README.md

 ```
 python train.explicit.py
 ```
-One can change the arguments in the Args class.
+One can change the arguments in the Args class in `train.explicit.py`